wbphelps/Ice-Tube-Clock/README.md

 ## **Includes the following modifications:** ##

 **Updates in v121105wm**
  05nov12 - fix bugs in Auto DST code
+ Change Makefile to support atmega328p
+ **NOTE**: This version will probably not fit on a 168p with all features enabled!

 **Updates in v121012wm**
  12oct12 - fix set volume low/high